u-boot/u-boot/doc/usage/environment.rst

     of the 704 MB low memory, so that Linux kernel can access it during the boot procedure.

-    If this is set to the special value 0xFFFFFFFF then the fdt will not be copied at all on boot.
+    If this is set to the special value 0xffffffff (32-bit machines) or 0xffffffffffffffff (64-bit machines) then
+    the fdt will not be copied at all on boot.
 For this to work it must reside in writable memory, have sufficient padding on the end of it for u-boot to